Candle Fire Safety

 South Wales Fire and Rescue are urging residents to take care when using candles.
 While candles can bring relaxation to a home, if not managed correctly, they can also cause its destruction and endanger the lives within.

-Candles in the home are now getting a more and more popular way to add relaxation to our homes, which has seen a large increase in the number of candle related incidents.
+Candles in the home are now getting a more and more popular way to add relaxation to our homes.
 It’s important to remember that candles are an open flame which if left unattended or near flammable surfaces can cause devastation.

 Remove the risk by following our simple candle safety advice :